skyaxe97/tp/docs/UserGuide.md

 _Figure 2-1: LifEasier’s welcome screen_

 1. You are now ready to use **LifEasier.** Type commands into the terminal window and press enter to execute the command.
 E.g Type  help and press enter to bring up the list of  available commands.
 1. Generally, green coloured text is displayed when commands have been completed successfully, or contains helpful information for you.
 Red coloured text is displayed when unexpected errors have occurred, or you have entered invalid information.
+Cyan coloured text is usually displayed when the system needs your input.
 1. Refer to the Features section below to find more details on available commands.

 ## 3.0 User Features